Carlos Lozano. Currently held at the French Robertson Unit, TDCJ.

 Critical Evidence

 Carlos Lozano's truck was the scene of the shooting and the single most important piece of physical evidence in his self-defense case.
 It contained blood splatter evidence relevant to the extent of the attack and whether Hinojos had entered the vehicle.
-Despite the State's own assertions that blood evidence testing was needed, the truck was held for 23 months, no DNA testing was ever performed, the windows were left down at the police impound allowing the blood evidence to be destroyed by the elements, and the truck was ultimately released to a bank over Lozano's objection on December 19, 2017.
+Despite the State's own assertions that blood evidence testing was needed, the truck was held for 23 months, no DNA testing was ever performed, the windows were left down at the police impound allowing the blood evidence to be destroyed by the elements, and the truck was ultimately released to a bank by court order on December 19, 2017 — just three months after conviction — over Lozano's objection.
+Judge Patrick M. Garcia signed the Order of Release of Property directing the 2013 Ford F-150 (VIN 1FTFW1E66DFB39192) be released to Government Employees Credit Union (GECU), the lienholder — not to Lozano or his family.

 Lozano's 2013 Ford F-150 FX4 when first confiscated as evidence.
 All windows and sunroof are closed.
 The truck was stored indoors at a facility.
 Blood splatter evidence was found on the seats requiring testing, per the State.